 Apple has released precisely zero security updates for the Series 3 since July 2022—the last watchOS 8 security update before watchOS 9’s release in September.
 On the surface, that might not seem too concerning.
 But taking a closer look, what Apple has done is a dangerous step backward for consumer safety.

-Apple knowingly sold a product that is no longer getting security updates for eight straight months after its last update.
-Moreover, Apple has knowingly left it vulnerable to at least two “actively exploited” (zero-day, in the wild) vulnerabilities for the past six months while continuing it sell it to customers.
+Apple knowingly sold a product that is no longer getting security updates for eight straight months after its last security update.
+Moreover, Apple has knowingly left it vulnerable to at least two “actively exploited” (zero-day, in the wild) vulnerabilities for the past seven months while continuing it sell it to customers.

 Let that sink in for a moment.

 Lest there be any confusion, let’s break this down to make it clear what Apple has done, and what Apple can do to (at least partially) redeem itself.

 In this article:

 - Has Apple really ceased issuing security updates for the Series 3?

 - Does Apple issue security updates for multiple watchOS versions?
 How long does Apple release security updates for Watch models?

 - The oldest Apple Watch models currently for sale

 - Apple still has the opportunity to (somewhat) redeem itself